moiseevigor/moiseevigor.github.io/_posts/2026-08-27-forbidden-directions-transition-state.md

 an exact form, so it subtracts off cleanly at the endpoint; the estimator now does this in general, and every earlier result was re-verified unchanged.

+*No analogue*, however, *does not mean no competitor* — and we raced it, pre-registered, against the obvious statistical rival: fit a divergence-free quadratic field model to the same noisy grid and root-find it.
+The fit wins every cell, by one to four orders of magnitude, in a clean and a contaminated leg alike — so for *quantitative* pair metrology, fit and root-find; the crossover stands as the concept (and $Q=7$ at the fold as intrinsic geometry), not the estimator.
+That is the same division of labour Part 5 found for classification, now measured twice.

 ## On the real Sun: a census, a partial, and a repair

 Do real coronal fields carry such pairs?
 Scanning twelve active-region volumes across the